Mod-two cohomology rings of alternating groups: Product and coproduct structures on series of groups

 For distributivity, consider the following diagram.

 where in general $D_X$ denotes the diagonal map on $X$.
-The vertical maps are covering maps, and along with them the composite of the top horizontal maps and the bottom horizontal map define a pull-back of covering maps.
+The vertical maps are covering maps.
+Moreover, the composite of the top horizontal maps and the bottom horizontal map define a pull-back of covering maps.
 Taking cohomology and applying natural maps horizontally and transfer maps vertically yields a commutative diagram because transfers commute with natural maps for pull-backs.
-This diagram coincides with the distributivity diagram of Definition~\ref{D:distributivity} (reflected across a vertical line). \end{proof}
+Taking cohomology yields the distributivity diagram of Definition~\ref{D:distributivity} (reflected across a vertical line). \end{proof}

 Because transfers exist in generalized cohomology theories, these structures translate to that setting, though as usual coproduct structures can be problematic when the ground ring is not a field.
 Strickland and Turner developed these structures to study Morava $E$-theory of symmetric groups \cite{StTu97}.